14 Foods You Shouldn’t Keep in the Refrigerator

 Spuds should be given a dark, cool and dry space, according to the Potato Growers of Alberta.
 Remove potatoes from their plastic or paper bags, and keep them unwashed in a well-ventilated cardboard box.
 If you wash potatoes before storing them, the moisture can spark decay.

-The Ontario Beekeepers’ Association says that honey should be kept in a tightly closed container at room temperature in a dry place.
+The Ontario Beekeepers’ Association advises storing honey in a tightly closed container at room temperature in a dry place.
 Honey’s acidic pH and sugar content keeps any spoiling microorganisms at bay.
 Refrigerating it can cause crystallization, making it hard to spread.
 Honey will store in your cupboard for an indefinite period of time.
 (Here’s why you should always have honey in the pantry.)

-The Ontario Greenhouse Vegetable Growers say cold air can turn their flesh into mush.
+The Ontario Greenhouse Vegetable Growers say cold air can turn tomatoes‘ flesh into mush.

 Apricots, Bananas, Kiwi, Peaches, Plums and Mangoes

-These can be kept on the counter until they ripen; they will retain nutrients better, says the Canadian Produce Marketing Association.
+Keep these fruits on the counter until they ripen—they will retain nutrients better, says the Canadian Produce Marketing Association.

 Ground coffee and beans need airtight containers and a cool, dry and dark spot to retain their flavour and freshness.
 Freeze large amounts that won’t be used immediately.
 Wrap it in airtight bags, and store it for up to a month in the freezer.